yhjor/mongoose-plugin-cache/README.md

 schema.plugin(
   createCachePlugin({
     redis, // provide your own node-redis instance
-    enable: true, // it will not hit Redis if you disable it }),
+    // it will use Redis only if you enable it (default: false)
+    // , and you may only want to enable for the model with high frequency database access
+    enable: true,
+  }),
 )